PhotoPay/photopay-android/README.md

 }
 ```

-However, some recognizers require camera with autofocus.
-If you try to start recognition with those recognizers on a device that does not have a camera with autofocus, you will get an error.
-To prevent that, you can check whether certain recognizer requires autofocus by calling its [requiresAutofocus](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/Recognizer.html#requiresAutofocus--) method.
+Some recognizers require camera with autofocus.
+If you try using them on a device that doesn't support autofocus, you will get an error.
+To prevent that, you can check whether a recognizer requires autofocus by calling its [requiresAutofocus](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/Recognizer.html#requiresAutofocus--) method.

-If you already have an array of recognizers, you can easily filter out all recognizers that require autofocus from array using the following code snippet:
+If you already have an array of recognizers, you can easily filter out recognizers that require autofocus from array using the following code snippet:

 ```java
 Recognizer[] recArray = ...;